joehewett/super-simple-blog/posts/intro-to-kubernetes-and-skaffold.md

 thumbnail: '/img/blog/thumbnail2.png'
 ---

-# A Brief Introduction to Kubernetes & Skaffold
 If you prefer to learn by doing, check out the [Skaffold Quickstart](https://skaffold.dev/docs/quickstart)

 TLDR; Kubernetes allows us to orchestrate containers.
 Skaffold facilitates CI for Kubernetes.